goharbor/harbor/docs/user_guide.md

 ##Overview
 This guide takes you through the fundamentals of using Harbor.
 You'll learn how to use Harbor to:

-* Manage your projects
+* Manage your projects.
-* Manage members of a project
+* Manage members of a project.
-* Search projects and repositories
+* Search projects and repositories.
-* Manage Harbor system if you are the system administrator
+* Manage Harbor system if you are the system administrator.
-* Pull and push images using Docker client
+* Pull and push images using Docker client.

 ##Role Based Access Control